EmileSpecialProducts/UltraWiFiDuck/README.md

 ### Translate Keyboard Layout

 Currently supported keyboard layouts:
-NONE, US , US-INT , BG , DE , FR
+NONE, US , US-INT , BG ,ES, DE , FR

 But you can enter the UFT8 characters and they will be typed using the <Alt> and Unicode on the numberpad